-To prepare AM to run with JBoss or WildFly, you need to change the default AM war file.
+To prepare AM to run with JBoss or WildFly, you should make some changes to the default AM war file.
 JBoss and WildFly deploy applications from different temporary directories every time you restart the container, which would require reconfiguring AM.
 To avoid problems, change the AM war file as follows:

-1. If you have not already done so, create a temporary directory and expand the AM-7.1.4.war file.
+1. If you have not already done so, create a temporary directory and expand the AM-7.0.2.war file.
 For example:

 '''

 $ cd /tmp

 $ mkdir /tmp/openam ; cd /tmp/openam

-$ jar xvf ~/Downloads/AM-7.1.4.war
+$ jar xvf ~/Downloads/AM-7.0.2.war

 '''